projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 ------------------------

-The first step in the fitting procedure is to apply a dimensionality reduction to the block matrix *X* using the `RidgeReducer`.
+The first step in the fitting procedure is to apply a dimensionality reduction to the block matrix *X* using the ``RidgeReducer``.
 This is accomplished by fitting multiple ridge models within each block *x* and producing a new block matrix where each column represents the prediction of one ridge model applied within one block.
 This approach to model building is generally referred to as **stacking**.
 We will call the block genotype matrix we started with the **level 0** matrix in the stack *X0*, and the output of the ridge reduction step the **level 1** matrix *X1*.
-The `RidgeReducer` class is used for this step, which is initiallized with a list of ridge regularization values (referred to here as alpha).
-Since ridge models are indexed by these alpha values, the `RidgeReducer` will generate one ridge model per value of alpha provided, which in turn will produce one column per block in *X0*, so the final dimensions of matrix *X1* will be *Nx(LxK)*, where *L* is the number of header blocks in *X0* and *K* is the number of alpha values provided to the `RidgeReducer`.
-In practice, we can estimate a span of alpha values in a reasonable order of magnitude based on guesses at the heritability of the phenotype we are fitting, but here we will just pick some values.
+The ``RidgeReducer`` class is used for this step, which is initialized with a list of ridge regularization values (referred to here as alpha).
+Since ridge models are indexed by these alpha values, the ``RidgeReducer`` will generate one ridge model per value of alpha provided, which in turn will produce one column per block in *X0*, so the final dimensions of matrix *X1* will be *Nx(LxK)*, where *L* is the number of header blocks in *X0* and *K* is the number of alpha values provided to the ``RidgeReducer``.
+In practice, we can estimate a span of alpha values in a reasonable order of magnitude based on guesses at the heritability of the phenotype we are fitting.

 Initialization
 ==============

-When the `RidgeReducer` is initialized, it will assign names to the provided alphas and store them in a dictionary accessible as `RidgeReducer.alphas`.
+When the ``RidgeReducer`` is initialized, it will assign names to the provided alphas and store them in a dictionary accessible as ``RidgeReducer.alphas``.

 .. code-block:: python